bbc/hive-ci/workshop/prerequisites.md

 curl -L -o hive-scheduler.tar.gz https://github.com/bbc/hive-scheduler/zipball/master
 curl -L -o hive_mind.tar.gz https://github.com/bbc/hive_mind/zipball/master
-curl -L -o testmine.tar.gz https://github.com/bbc/testmine/zipball/master

 # Unpack
 unzip hive-scheduler.zip
 unzip hive_mind.zip
-unzip testmine.zip

 # Change to sensible directory name
 mv bbc-hive-scheduler* hive-scheduler
 mv bbc-hive_mind* hive_mind
-mv bbc-testmine* testmine
 {% endhighlight ^%}

-## Preparing Hive Scheduler, Hive Mind and Test Mine
+## Preparing Hive Scheduler and Hive Mind

-The Ruby gems required for the three Rails applications can be installed with:
+The Ruby gems required for the two Rails applications can be installed as shown below.

+For the workshop the development environment will be used and this does not require MySQL.
+To avoid installing the mysql2 Ruby Gem the '--without production' option is used.
+This can be removed if the mysql development libraries are installed.

 {% highlight bash %}
+# (About 5 minutes)
 cd hive-scheduler
-bundle install
-cd ..
+bundle install --without production cd ..

 cd hive_mind
-bundle install
-cd ..

-cd testmine
-bundle install
-cd ..
+bundle install --without production cd ..
 {% endhighlight %}

+Note, '--without production' will install without MySQL.
+If you have a MySQL server and the developer libraries installed then then this can be removed from both lines.

 ## Hive Runner